wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 A new high profile set called [MT3][12] was developed by matt3o recently.

 ## Low profile keycaps

+TODO side shot of Race 3 with stock DSA

 The DSA keycap profile is quite short, completely uniform across all keys, and has a very comfortable spherical sculpt on the keycaps.